uci-inf-133/a2-tweets-amsicat3025/readme.txt

    - 1 hr for 1.3

    - ~2 hrs for 2.1
+   - ~3 hrs for these godforsaken graphs and debugging them F

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)